spew8712/jpegview/README.md

 ### Wishlist

 * A little Android-like `toast` to inform of new slideshow fps or interval.
 Or other notifications.
-* Add 'selection mode' toggle/indicator in toolbar.
+* Replace useless 'zoom mode' indicator with 'selection mode' toggle/indicator in toolbar.
+Get rid of 'zoom mode' - as it's rather useless zooming in/out while always centred?
+  * Double finger drag pan while zoom.
+  * Swipe gestures to skip images at varying amounts depending on swiping speed.
+Generally, add control via gestures.
 * Proper support for transparent images.
+  * At least preserve transparency for non-edit saves to a different image format?
 * Support uncommon 'crop' type AVIF?
 * Quality options for 'Save image'.
+At least save as equivalent quality.
 * Save animated WEBP?

 # Developer Notes